hustcc/canvas-nest.js/README.md

-# cavas-nest.js
+# canvas-nest.js
-A nest backgroud of website draw on cavas.
+A nest backgroud of website draw on canvas.

 ## feature